tumagonx/nwjs_docs_old/How-to-use-3rd-party-node.js-modules-in-node-webkit.md

 For example, you may install modules from [`npm` packages](https://npmjs.org/) by running `npm install modulename` in your application's directory (where your application's [manifest](Manifest-format) resides), because `npm` would automatically put these modules in the `/node_modules` subdirectory.

 ### Example: async
-Here is an example of installing and using `async` module:
+Here is an example of installing the `async` module:

 ```bash
 $ cd /path/to/your/app
 $ npm install async
 ```

-Here is the list of files in the whole tree:
+Here is the resulting list of files in the whole tree:

 ```bash
 $ find .